PHILADELPHIA REFLECTIONS

 Bertrand Russell

-By the time of World War I, this odd mixture of Quaker pacifism and English aristocratic arrogance seems to have unhinged Russell from social moorings, and he began a lifelong career of defiance mixed with rapier wit that made just about everybody his enemy.
+By the time of World War I, this odd mixture of Quaker pacifism and English aristocratic arrogance seems to have unhinged Russell from social moorings, and he began a lifelong career of defiance mixed with a rapier wit that made just about everybody his enemy.
 He went to jail for pacifism, got divorced three or four times, openly slept with the wives of famous people like T.S.
 Eliot, and proclaimed that monogamy was not a natural state for anybody.
 He wrote ninety books, and his denunciation of religion was sweeping.
 All religious ideas were, in his view, not only false but harmful.
 Accordingly, everybody in polite society kicked him out, and although he was entitled to a seat in the House of Lords, by 1939 he was nearly impoverished.
 In desperation, he went to (ugh) America to seek his fortune.
 He didn't last at the University of Chicago, and even California eased him out.
 Finally, he was reduced, if you can imagine, to accepting an offer to teach Philosophy at the City College of New York.
 That proved to be totally unacceptable to Bishop Manning, who led a public outcry against using public funds to support such a radical, known to have held long conversations with Lenin.
 When a CCNY student was induced to file suit along those lines, an especially hard-nosed judge overturned the College appointment, with the rather gratuitous declaration that Russell's appointment would establish a Chair of Indecency.
-At that point, Albert Barnes stepped in, and offered Russell a five-year contract to teach philosophy at the Barnes Foundation on Philadelphia's main line.
+At that point, Albert Barnes stepped in and offered Russell a five-year contract to teach philosophy at the Barnes Foundation on Philadelphia's main line.

 {Bertrand Russell in hippie garb}